Sister Anna Rose Ruhland

 At the age of 25, Sister Mary William was diagnosed as having Multiple Sclerosis.
 That did not keep her from her ambition to teach.
 Sister Mary William ministered in that capacity forty years.
 She taught at St. Peter and Paul’s School, Fallon, ND; St. Joseph’s, Red Lake Falls, MN; Saint Nicholas, Garrison; St. Leo’s, Minot and St. Mary’s, Malta, MT.
 Twenty of her teaching years were spent at St. Leo’s.

 When Sister Mary William retired from teaching, she went into Pastoral Care.
 From 1988 to 1990, she ministered in the Good Samaritan Home in Malta, MT.
 During this time, she also visited the sick and shut-ins.
 From 1991 to 1995, she served in Pastoral Care at St. Benedict’s Health Care in Dickinson, ND.
 In 1995 Sister Mary William semi retired.
-She came home to Sacred Heart Monastery in Richardton where she helped with hospitality and secretarial duties.
-Due to failing health she now resides at the St. Vincent’s Continuing Care Center in Bismarck, ND.
+For relaxation, Sister Mary William enjoys reading, playing cards and the culinary arts.

 Sister Mary William was the recipient of the 1993 Bismarck Tribune Award, an honor given to “people who make a difference” in their community often without being in the spotlight.
 She has made a difference in the lives of many since her profession in 1948.